 Group, School, and Girl Scout Tours

-Group tours are available by appointment year- round at a discounted rate.
+Group tours are available by appointment year- round at a discounted rate of $10 for groups of 15 or more visitors.
+Group tours may be booked outside of regular hours of operation.
 Complete info here.

 Junior Girl Scouts can take a hands-on tour that fulfills a requirement for the badge “Playing the Past.”
 The Scout tour is available by appointment year-round.
 Rates are $5 per scout, $5 per leader, $8 per other adult chaperone.
 Complete info here.